 Space has never been more important than now when it comes to office design.
 Wider meeting tables with plenty of space is what many professionals are now seeking.
-You’ll need to have a vacant chair between occupied ones to maintain social distancing in the workplace, it really is that easy.
+If you want to know more about maximising space in your office, check out our blog here.

 A popular feature of drop-in meeting spaces can be moveable furniture.
 Combined with plenty of space, transportable furniture can make office spaces safer.
 You can move seats near to visual displays, TVs or projectors – wherever you need to be.
 Add bright colours to make them pop and more attractive and motivating.